-Besides the FS\BTMAC of the sending module, the RSSI value and the TX power is output in format of a CMD\RSSI\IND message when an advertising packet of another Proteus-III has been received.
+Besides the FS\BTMAC of the sending module, the RSSI value and the TX power is output in format of a CMD\RSSI\IND message via UART when an advertising packet of another Proteus-II has been received.

-To enable this function, the corresponding value in the user setting RF\BeaconFlags has to be set.
+To enable this function, the corresponding Bit in the RF\BeaconFlags has to be set.